Practical skills of advocacy, with an emphasis on trial skills and procedures. Designed for law students in their final year of study.

 - Learning Outcomes

-- Understanding of the practical skills of advocacy.
+Students who successfully complete this paper will gain understanding of the practical skills of advocacy.